axelcournac/3C_tutorial/README.md

 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/chr3_NORMALISED.png)

-The matrice elements can be viewed as relatives frequencies of contacts between different loci (the score goes now from 0 to 1).
+The matrice elements can be viewed as relative frequencies of contacts between different loci (the scores go now from 0 to 1).

 ## Computation of genomic distance law